PUNCH-Cyber/YaraGuardian/README.md

 2. Settings are specified either via ENV variables or the config.json file
-    * Default behavior is to use ENV variables
-    * In order to use the config.json file instead, you must:
+    * Any ENV variables specified will override values that are present in the config.json file
-        - comment-out/remove line 22 in YaraGuardian/settings.py
-        - uncomment lines 25-26 in YaraGuardian/settings.py

 3. Use the Django manage.py to create initial tables and superuser